Recreational Soccer League

 12. Who is the coach?
 Can I be the coach?

 All of Centex Storms’ coaches are volunteers.
-All Centex Storm volunteers are subject to background checks.
+All Centex Storm volunteers must have a current background check and be SafeSport and Heads Up (concussion) trained.
 We are always looking for more coaches!

 Coaches and players will not be assigned to teams until after the registration period closes.
 After coaches are assigned their player list, then the coach will reach out to each player to introduce themselves and inform the team of practice times and location.